 We use one textbook in this course.
-It is available at the Ursinus bookstore:
+Readings from this book are labeled "WP" in this syllabus.
+The book is available at the Ursinus bookstore:

 · Frieden, Jeffry A., David A. Lake, and Kenneth A. Schultz.
 2021.
 World Politics: Interests, Interactions, Institutions.
 New York: W.W.
 Norton.